 Why are these plants a problem?

-Both buckthorn species rival autumn olive in terms of their aggressive growth habits in natural areas.
-Glossy buckthorn has the capacity to replace entire wetland plant communities, whereas common buckthorn grows aggressively in areas with drier soils.
-Common buckthorn serves as the primary overwintering host of the soybean aphid, a serious agricultural pest.
+Both buckthorn species rival autumn olive in terms of their aggressive growth habits in natural areas, spreading both by seeds and sprouting new shrubs from roots.
+Glossy buckthorn has the capacity to replace entire wetland plant communities, and produces chemicals that are toxic to frogs and salamanders, and can even kill their young before they hatch from eggs.
+Common buckthorn, which serves as the primary overwintering host of the soybean aphid, a serious agricultural pest, grows aggressively in areas with drier soils.
 Neither plant supports the diversity of birds, butterflies, and other wild creatures once sustained by the plants they replace.
-In Grand Traverse County, some natural areas such as Kids Creek have been heavily impacted, whereas in other natural areas populations are small or not yet present.
+In northwest Michigan, some natural areas have been heavily impacted, whereas in other natural areas populations are small or not yet present.

 What do common and glossy buckthorn look like?